splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/3-control-flow/3-guided-tour/3-02-fly-events.md

     While not quit
         Draw the game
             Clear the screen white
-            Fill a black circle using spiderX, spiderY, and SPIDER_RADIUS Refresh the screen to show it to the user Process Events
+            Fill a black circle using spider_x, spider_y, and SPIDER_RADIUS
+            Refresh the screen to show it to the user Process Events
 ```